The below Health Guarentee and contract is exactly what you will receive with your puppy:

 The new owner agrees to offer distilled, purified, or reverse osmosis water upon arrival and continue on only distilled water for at least 3 days, then gradually mixing in your tap water so that they can get used to different water slowly.
 This is to prevent minerals and bacteria from abruptly entering his/her system that he is not used to.

 You will receive advice from many people but please keep in mind that MY recommendations and MY requirements supersede anyone else’s advice, including your vet’s, if it deals with any of the above.
+By signing this you agree to regard my advice and medical records and abide by them.
 The new owner promises to read my entire web site to prepare for their puppy.
 And please ask if you have any question or concerns.

-Please understand that when you sign this agreement, you are agreeing to abide by all MY requirements in this contract and not doing so will release me from any and all responsibility now and in the future.
-By signing this agreement you are acknowledging that you read and agree with my guarantee, limitation, and care instructions on previous pages.
+Please understand that when you sign this agreement, you are agreeing to abide by all MY requirements in this contract – including medical records - and not doing so will release me from any and all responsibility now and in the future.
+By signing this agreement, you are acknowledging that you read and agree with my guarantee, limitation, and care instructions on previous pages.

 Please know that I will accept the return of your pup at any time, for any reason you are not able to care for them.
 I am also available for any questions or concerns in the future… and I love receiving pictures and notes!